 - not be in full-time education

 The person you care for must receive one of the following benefits:

-- either rate of PIP (personal independence payment) daily living component
+- either level of the PIP (personal independence payment) daily living component

 - the higher or middle rate care component of DLA (disability living allowance)